Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 sf project deploy start --ignore-conflictsand a Cmd+Shift+R hard reload.

-The two biggest pitfalls:
+The two biggest pitfalls in production:

-?sfdcRefresh=1. - "I changed an Apex method but the LWC still shows old data." → Call
+?sfdcRefresh=1. - "I changed an Apex method but the LWC still shows old data."
+Call

-Quick-action LWC — the most underused pattern
+Quick-action LWC: the most underused pattern

 Adding lightning__RecordAction to your component's targets lets you launch it as a Quick Action from any record page.
+This is the cheapest way to surface a custom UI without redesigning a page layout.

 helloWorld.js-meta.xml: